 The DOE is trained for airborne, heliborne, small boats, and other types of insertions.
 The unit is often equated with the U.S. Army Rangers.
 Elements of the CTOE have been deployed to Bosnia, East Timor, Kosovo, Afghanistan, and Iraq.
 Among specialized training offered by the CTOE are sniping, psychological warfare, mountaineering, and various others.

-The CTOE operator can also attend other courses, including combat diving, forward air controller, combat medic, combat communications, demolitions, NBC (nuclear, biological, and chemical), intelligence gathering, static line, and free-fall parachuting, and small boat handling.
+The CTOE operator can also attend other courses, including combat diving, forward air controller, combat medic, combat communications, demolitions, NBC (nuclear, biological, and chemical), intelligence gathering, static line and free-fall parachuting, and small boat handling.
 The CTOE operators also attend foreign courses in the U.S., UK, Germany, Spain, Norway, and Brazil.
 These include the German LRRP School, Norwegian cold-weather training, and Brazilian jungle warfare training.

 A small special warfare unit within the Portuguese Navy is the DAE (Destacamento de Acoes Especiais).
 Its missions include beach recon, combat search and rescue (CSAR), maritime anti-terrorism (MAT), demolitions against enemy ships and installations, raids across the beach, and other special operations.
 Those undergoing selection for the DAE first complete combat diving and underwater demolition training.

-After successfully completing that phase, they receive training in escape and evasion, high-speed driving, mountaineering, small-unit tactics, and parachuting.
+After completing that phase, they receive training in escape and evasion, high-speed driving, mountaineering, small-unit tactics, and parachuting.
 They also learn English if they do not already speak it.
 The unit has a strength of approximately 60 and comprises a command unit and four 10-man combat teams.

 Among units with which the DAE trains are the U.S. Navy DEVGRU, British SBS, French Commandos Marine, Spanish UOE, and Brazilian GRUMEC.
 The DAE unit has been deployed to Angola, Zaire, Guinea-Bissau, the Democratic Republic of the Congo, and Somalia.

 Though airborne forces are no longer part of the Portuguese Air Force, the Air Force does retain a small special operations unit—the UPF (Unidade de Protecao da Forca).
-Its missions include protection of Portuguese air bases, VIP protection, and CSAR.
+Its missions include protecting Portuguese air bases, VIP protection, and CSAR.
 UPF operators have trained with U.S. Air Force Pararescuemen for the latter mission.

 More Elite Units

 In most countries, the training of Marines is rigorous, but that of the Fuzileiros is among the world’s most challenging, lasting 42 weeks with an average of only 25 percent completing the training and earning the dark blue beret.
-They march long distances, complete challenging obstacle courses, learn to rappel and free climb, train with small boats and learn demolitions.
+They march long distances, complete demanding obstacle courses, learn to rappel and free climb, train with small boats and learn demolitions.
 They also spend a lot of time training for close-combat situations with weapons, blades, and hand-to-hand.

 The GOE is organized into a command element, a support unit, three Intervention Operational Groups, each with a strength of 20 to 25 operators, and one Technical Operational Group responsible for training, explosive ordnance disposal, working dogs, and use of technical surveillance devices.